-“Sustainability” has become a buzzword.
-But it has also become clear that we are overexploiting nature, the health of our employees, and the natural resources of our planet, and that we are damaging our climate if we do not operate sustainably.
+“Sustainability” has now become a buzzword.
+But it has now also become clear that we are overexploiting our nature, the health of our employees and managers as well as the earth’s natural resources and damaging our climate if we do not operate sustainably.

-Of course, everyone thinks of themselves first, of their profit, i.e. selfishly and not altruistically.
-But game theory shows us that we are dealing with a commons dilemma.
+Of course, everyone thinks first of themselves, of their profit, i.e. selfish and not altruistic.
+But Game Theory shows us that we are dealing with a commons problem.
+Natural resources that we consume will then no longer be available to us.
 Everything works in cycles.
-Thus, our actions come back and affect us in return.
-If we do not manage sustainably, we deprive ourselves of our livelihood.
+And this is how our actions affect us.
+If we do not operate sustainably, we will deprive ourselves of our livelihood.